Table of Contents

 Short-distance transcriptions, like the one shown in the previous slide, may be convenient for illustrative purposes but are extremely unlikely due to their high energy requirements.

-According to previous statements, each direction has a pair of wings in its ancillary plane.
+According to previous statements, each direction has a pair of counter-rotating wings in its ancillary plane.
 The simplest structure is a plane with 2 of them.
 Therefore, the Koran does not mention angels with a single pair of wings.
 The angels with 3 or 4 pairs of wings are creatures deployed in triads and tetrads (3 and 4 independent directions).
 We assume that angels do not dwell exclusively within the lower triad xyz or any of its 3 planes (xy, yz, and zx).
-Within the atxyz manifold we then have 3 tetrads where angels dwell atxy, atyz, and atzx, 9 triads atx, aty, atz, axy, ayz, azx, txy, tyz, and tzx, and finally 7 planes at, ax, ay, az, tx, ty, and tz.
-When acting in conjunction, angels can emulate reality.
+Within the atxyz manifold we then have 5 tetrads where angels dwell atxy, atyz, atzx, axyz, and txyz, 9 triads atx, aty, atz, axy, ayz, azx, txy, tyz, and tzx, and finally 7 planes at, ax, ay, az, tx, ty, and tz.
+When acting in conjunction, angels can emulate reality within xyz.

-Some Hebrew thinkers and mystics like M. Maimonides, M. de Leon, A. of Granada, and E. de Vidas, among others, listed ranks of 10 (10 = 3 + 7) angels.
-However, they did not indicate that these entities dwell in the 3 tetrads and 7 planes mentioned above.
-The 10 sefirot of the Sepher Yetsirah and the 10 intellects of the Farabian and Avienian cosmogonies do not qualify as angels.
+Some Hebrew thinkers and mystics like M. Maimonides, M. de Leon, A. of Granada, and E. de Vidas, among others, listed ranks of 10 (10 = 3 + 7) angels with little agreement among them.
+The 10 sefirot of the Sepher Yetsirah and the 10 intellects of the Farabian and Avicenian cosmogonies do not qualify as angels (M. Maimonides thought they govern the spheres).
 The 9 worlds of angels enveloping us have nothing to do with the branching multiverse of quantum mechanics.

 If you enjoyed this post, don´t miss…